Would you know if your dog had worms?

-There are about 14 difference species of tapeworm.
+There are about 14 different species of tapeworm.
 Fleas carry tapeworm eggs so if your dog has fleas, he could get tapeworm.

-Tapeworm segments themselves aren’t infectious, but your dog can get tapeworms by eating intermediate hosts like fleas and lice, as well as rodents, rabbits or large animals such as sheep, goats, cattle, pigs or deer.
+Tapeworm segments themselves aren’t infectious.
+Your dog can get tapeworms by eating intermediate hosts like fleas, as well as rodents, rabbits or even large animals.

-(If you’re a raw feeder, freezing meats for 10 days before feeding will eliminate tapeworms.)
+NOTE: If you’re a raw feeder, freezing meats for 10 days before feeding will eliminate tapeworms.

-If your dog has tapeworms he may not show any signs of illness, but over time his coat may start to look dull and he may lose his appetite or lose a little weight.
+If your dog has tapeworms he may not show any signs of illness.
+Over time his coat may start to look dull and he may lose his appetite or lose a little weight.

-Giardia lives in the intestine and is a protozoan (a microscopic single celled parasite) with a hair-like tail.
+Giardia lives in the intestine and is a protozoan (parasite) with a hair-like tail.

-Your dog can pick up giardia by drinking water contaminated with giardia from the feces of infected animals or humans.
+Your dog can pick up giardia by drinking water contaminated with the feces of infected animals or humans.

-Many dogs don’t get any symptoms from giardia, but others may develop chronic, intermittent diarrhea.
+Many dogs don’t get any symptoms from giardia.
+Others may develop chronic, intermittent diarrhea.
 The signs are usually more severe in puppies.

 Coccidia are also protozoans that live in the intestinal walls.
 Coccidiosis can be quite common in puppies.

-In young puppies coccidiosis can cause serious diarrhea and may even cause death from dehydration and malnourishment.
+In young puppies coccidiosis can cause serious diarrhea.
+It may even cause death from dehydration and malnourishment.

-Most adult dogs don’t show symptoms but can spread the infection through their feces, which contaminate the soil.
+Most adult dogs don’t show symptoms but can spread the infection through their feces.